-In the years prior to menopause, imbalances of the hormones estrogen and progesterone cause a woman's vaginal tissues to become thin, lose elasticity, and secrete less moisture.
+Throughout the menopausal transition, imbalances of estrogen and progesterone cause a woman's vaginal tissues to become thin, lose elasticity, and secrete less moisture.
 This creates a sensation of dryness, which often comes with pain and itchiness.
-Luckily, managing vaginal dryness is easy with household oils for proper lubrication, hydration, and nourishment of the vaginal tissues.
+Luckily, managing vaginal dryness is easy with household oils for proper lubrication, hydration, and nourishment.

-Continue reading to learn about some oils for vaginal dryness so that you no longer feel distracted by the pain or itchiness in day-to-day life.
+Continue reading to learn about the best oils for vaginal dryness so that you no longer feel distracted by the pain or itchiness in day-to-day life.

 - Agero, A.L. & Verallo-Rowell, V.M.
 (2004).
 A random double-blind controlled trial comparing extra virgin oil with mineral oil as a moisturizer for mild to moderate xerosis.
 Dermatitis, 15(3), 109-116.
 Retrieved April 4, 2019, from http://www.ncbi.nlm.nih.gov/pubmed/15724344